 Wuyang Honda, the Chinese subsidiary of Japanese manufacturer Honda, unveiled U-BE as part of the company’s strategy to establish a firm presence in a fast-developing market.
 There are also plans to increase the production of these models in order to export them to the United States and Europe.

 The 350 W geared motor on the U-BE allows for a top speed of 25 km/h.
-The device’s low price and capacity to transport its owner to any location in the city, as envisioned by Honda, should make it immensely popular.
+As envisioned by Honda, the device’s low price and capacity to transport its owner to any location in the city should make it immensely popular.
 The Honda U-BE comes with three battery options that provide a range of 55 to 80 kilometers.

 However, in a bid to ensure an increase in the production of the new lightweight electric scooter Honda, the company plans to export the novelty in the products to the United States of America and other countries in Europe.